whalelephant/CertX/muggleAuth/readme.md

 For example, it might be a blockchain that stores and provides verifiable credentials for registered citizens, such as driver license, health record, and in this case, a vaccination record.

-With potentially sensitive data, this blockchain is considered private.
+With potentially sensitive data, this blockchain is private.

 The high level interactions with certX, verifier and users: